tonybalde/test/README.md

 2. 8-April-2023: More English + Open Bootcamp: Git
 3. 9-April-2023: More GIT! and English
 4. 10-April-2023: Learn more about Git and English!!
-5. 11-April-2023: More GIT on Open Bootcamp
+5. 11-April-2023: More GIT on Open Bootcamp and English!!